 Unstructured interviews might be more conversational and qualitative, but they lack reliability, consistency, and fairness.

-If you want to be the one who wins the best talent, you need to have well-structured interviews.
+If you want to be the one who wins the best talent, you need to have well-structured and standardized interviews.

-In a structured interview, your interview team creates a list of questions that focus on the candidate’s past experience, strengths and weaknesses, job requirements, and abilities and assesses the person from there.
+Create a list of questions that you ask all candidates.
+Focus on the candidate’s past experience, strengths and weaknesses, job requirements, and abilities and assesses the person from there.